traefik/traefik/docs/content/https/acme.md

 !!! warning "`CNAME` support"

-    `CNAME` are supported (and sometimes even [encouraged](https://letsencrypt.org/2019/10/09/onboarding-your-customers-with-lets-encrypt-and-acme.html#the-advantages-of-a-cname)), but there's a few cases where they can be [problematic](../../getting-started/faq/#why-does-lets-encrypt-wildcard-certificate-renewalgeneration-with-dns-challenge-fail).
+    `CNAME` are supported (and sometimes even [encouraged](https://letsencrypt.org/2019/10/09/onboarding-your-customers-with-lets-encrypt-and-acme.html#the-advantages-of-a-cname)), but there are a few cases where they can be [problematic](../../getting-started/faq/#why-does-lets-encrypt-wildcard-certificate-renewalgeneration-with-dns-challenge-fail).

     If needed, `CNAME` support can be disabled with the following environment variable: